xeoncross/mid/README.md

 # mid

-Simple Go HTTP middleware for reducing code substantially when building a web app. `net/http` compatible.
+Simple Go HTTP middleware for reducing code substantially when building a web app.

+- `net/http` compatible.
+- Biggest feature is automatic input validation.
+- No framework lock-in

 See the [examples](https://github.com/Xeoncross/mid/tree/master/examples).

+###Warning

+This is alpha quality software.
+The unit tests aren't finished and the API might change.

 ## Why?

 Most middleware libraries solve easy problems like error recovery and logging.
-I wanted something that would help me validate user input, render nested templates, return JSON responses, and other common tasks.
+I wanted something that would help me validate user input, return JSON/gRPC responses, and other common tasks.

 ### Mid is